VivekSinghRawat-1/docs/content/en/docs/appstore/app-services/general-purpose-ocr.md

 The [General Purpose Optical Character Recognition](https://marketplace.mendix.com/link/component/118392) App Service can help you extract text, tables, and barcodes from images or PDF documents and get output in XML formats in bulk.

-In the backend, GPO takes a list of documents in Base64 format.
-These documents are further converted into XML format by Abbyy Fine Reader Engine SDK then this XML is transformed into simplified XML using an XSLT transformation.
-This simplified XML further will be used by the Mendix activity.

 ### 1.1 Features